Image Credit:

 Types

-Shelling Peas: Also known as garden or sweet peas, these are the most common types of peas available.
+Also known as garden or sweet peas, these are the most common types of peas available.
 Some good varieties to try include:

-- ‘Green Arrow’: 2- to 3-foot vines; no support required; high yields; tolerant of mildew and Fusarium wilt
+- ‘Green Arrow’: 2- to 3-foot vines; no support required; high yields; tolerant of mildew and fusarium wilt

-- ‘Lincoln’: 2- to 3-foot vines; no support required; tolerant of mildew and Fusarium wilt
+- ‘Lincoln’: 2- to 3-foot vines; no support required; tolerant of mildew and fusarium wilt

 - The classic ‘Wando’: suitable for freezing